BrunoVandekerkhove/support-vector-machines/README.md

 ### Two Gaussians

-For a binary classifier where the distributions are (assumed or known to be) Gaussian with equal covariance matrices the decision boundary that maximises the posterior prob- ability P(Ci|x) becomes linear.
+For a binary classifier where the distributions are (assumed or known to be) Gaussian with equal covariance matrices the decision boundary that maximises the posterior probability P(Ci|x) becomes linear.
 This is independent of the amount of overlap.
 Trying to get a better boundary would lead to overfitting.
 In this particular example where Σxx = I one ends up with a perpendicular bisector of the segment connecting the two cluster means (−1,−1) and (1, 1), which gives f (x) = −x as a decision boundary.

 <p align="center">
 <img src="https://github.com/BrunoVDK/support-vector-machines/blob/master/report/res/readme1.png?raw=true">